Salesperson License in Wisconsin

 - By law, you are not required to possess a driver's license.
 However, your employer has the right to make a driver's license a job requirement.

-- Complete the sales person license application.
+- Complete the sales person Salesperson/Representative License Application (Form MV2184).
 Be sure your employer completes the bottom half.

-- Take the completed application to any Department of Motor Vehicle (DMV) service center along with cash or check to pay the application fee which generally falls below $20.
+- Take the completed application to any Wisconsin Division of Motor Vehicles (DMV) service center along with cash or check to pay the application fee which generally falls below $20.

 - While there, pass the written test.
 Test cost: $5.

 - The test, consisting of 50 questions, assesses your grip on Wisconsin laws pertaining to record-keeping, vehicle disclosure, purchase contracts, advertising, and titling and registering.
-You need to answer 40 or more correctly to pass.
+You need to answer at least 40 correctly to pass.

-- The Wisconsin Department of Transportation's (WisDOT) Salesperson Manual serves as your best tutor.
-All exam questions are culled from this 24-page tome.
+- The Department of Transportation's (WisDOT) Motor Vehicle Salesperson Manual serves as your best tutor.
+All exam questions are culled from this manual.

 - The test takes approximately 45 minutes.

-- If you fail you must wait at least one day before trying again.
+- If you fail you must wait at least 1 day before trying again.

-To transfer you need to complete the sales person license application.
+To transfer you need to complete the sales person Salesperson/Representative License Application (Form MV2184).
 Be sure to have your employer complete the bottom half.
 Mail the completed application along with all required fees to:

 - P.O.
 Box 7909